vincehint/p4animation/readme.md

 ## How Do I Use Them?
 Well, first you need to for and clone this repo.
 You will need to use VSCode.
 Once you have cloned the repo and saved it in your VSCode you will need to download Blender 2.9.
 In Blender 2.9 go to the scripting tab and then open the file of your choosing.

+### For addObject.py
+Open the addObject.py file in your scripting area and click the triangle to run.
+Once finished a menu will pop up on the right side of your layout view which you can get to using the small triangle pointing left.
+At the bottom will be "shapes".
+From there you can click a shape and it will populate in the middle of your layout.

 ### For anim.py
 Open the anim.py in your scripting area of blender and click the triangle to run.
 Once the code has run go to you animation panel and click play.